wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getlocalsolps.md

 ---
-title: zec:getlocalsolps \[POST\]
+title: zec:getlocalsolps - Zcash
-description: Returns the average local solutions per second since this node wasstarted.This is the same information shown on the metrics screen (if enabled).
+description: Example code for the zec:getlocalsolps json-rpc method. Сomplete guide on how to use zec:getlocalsolps json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters